-It is a trite principle, that an affidavit is a statement of fact which the deponent thereof swears to be true to the best of his knowledge, information and belief.
-An affidavit must thus contain only those facts of which the deponent has personal knowledge, or based on information which he believes to be true: Section 86 of the Evidence Act.
-In that case, the deponent is required to state the grounds of his belief; the name and full particulars of the informant thereof.
-See Sections 88 & 89 of the Evidence Act.
-See also the case of KEYSTONE BANK LTD V. A. O. S. PRACTICE (2013) LPELR-20357(CA)
+It is a trite principle, that an affidavit is a statement of fact which the deponent thereof swears to be true to the best of his knowledge, belief.
+An affidavit must thus contain only those and belief the deponent has personal knowledge, or based on hormation which he believes to be true: Section 86 of the Evidence information case, the deponent is required to state the grounds of his hat name and full particulars of the informant thereof.
+See belief; the name and full particulars of the informant thereof.
+See belief; the BANK LTD V. A. O. S. PRACTICE (2013) LPELR-REYSTONE BANK LTD V. A. O. S. PRACTICE (2013) LPELR-20357(CA)